MarkoArsenovic/TrainCaffeCustomDataset/README.md

-# Train Caffe ImageNet model on custom dataset
+# Train CaffeNet model on custom dataset

-How to train Caffe ImageNet on custom dataset
+How to train CaffeNet on custom dataset

 This is short description of training your own custom Net based on your image dataset using pre-trained CaffeNet model.